 On 27 March 2025, The Central Bank of the UAE (CBUAE) unveiled a new symbol for the dirham, for both its physical and digital forms.
 The announcement also marked a milestone, as the UAE became the first central bank in the Arab region to join the FX Global Code, strengthening the dirham’s position as a global currency.

-The concept The new symbol takes inspiration from the UAE’s flag.
+The new symbol takes inspiration from the UAE’s flag.
 It contains two horizontal lines across the alphabet D, representing the dirham, to create a symbol that embodies strength, unity and progress.
 For the digital dirham, the design involves the alphabet D encircled with the colours of the UAE’s flag, symbolising pride in the nation’s identity.
-Find The Guidelines for the National Currency Symbol “UAE Dirham” (PDF, 1 MB).

 The ‘Currency Board’ was established as per Union Law No. 2 of 1973, which was replaced by Law No. 10 of 1980 concerning the Central Bank, Monetary System and Organization of Banking (PDF, 550 KB).